NewsContact Denver7Denver7 Investigates

 Denver7 Investigates: ICE operations could start as early as Thursday in Aurora

-The development comes on the heels of a pair of Drug Enforcement Administration raids that netted more than 50 arrests in the Denver area.
+The developments come amid a wave of Drug Enforcement Administration operations in the Denver area.

 Early Sunday, Denver7 Investigates cameras were there exclusively as DEA agents raided an alleged invite-only party hosted by members of the Venezuelan gang Tren de Aragua (TdA) in Adams County.
 Forty-nine people, including TdA members, were arrested.
 Following the operation, ICE took 41 people into custody who were in the country illegally.